FoinixFinance/Foinix/docs/faq.rst

 Performance Fee

-When you choose to Claim profits from a pool, a 30% performance fee is collected to reward BUNNY stake holders.
-In return, all pools are rewarded with BUNNY tokens.
-For every 1 BNB in fees collected, 15 BUNNY is rewarded.
+When you choose to Claim profits from a pool, a 30% performance fee is collected to reward FOINIX stake holders.
+In return, all pools are rewarded with FOINIX tokens.
+For every 1 BNB in fees collected, 15 FOINIX is rewarded.

 Can I make a partial withdrawal?
 ================================================